RooieDirk/NmeaConverter_pi/flatpak/README.md

-radar plugin flatpak README
+nmeaconverter plugin flatpak README
 ---------------------------

-This is a simple packaging to use the radar plugin when using the opencpn's flatpak package.
+This is a simple packaging to use the nmeaconverter plugin when using the opencpn's flatpak package.
 To build and install:

   - Install flatpak and flatpak-builder as described in https://flatpak.org/